Sleek, aluminum build; Punchy keyboard; Solid audio; Strong performance; Good battery life

 Editor's Note: We updated the score with an Editor's Choice award after testing the EliteBook x360's glossy display and finding it sharper than the anti-glare option.

 The HP EliteBook x360 1040 G5 is a 2-in-1 business laptop with excellent features.
 For $2,349 (starting at $1,499), you get strong Core i7 performance, a tactile keyboard, solid speakers and good battery life all packed inside a sleek, military-tested aluminum chassis.
 It does, however, have a ton of bloatware and a frustratingly hazy display.
-But overall, the EliteBook x360 1040 is a great business 2-in-1.
+But overall, the EliteBook x360 1040 is one of the best 2-in-1 laptops for business users.

 HP EliteBook x360 Price and Configuration Options